alex-alina/spirograph/README.md

 * React (hooks)
 * JavaScript
 * Paper.js
-* Jest
 * styled-components
 * CSS
+* ESLint configured with Airbnb JavaScript Style Guide

 ## Features

 * Canvas
-* Buttons for drawing pattern(s) and clearing the canvas
+* Buttons that start & stop the drawing and clear the canvas
 * Sliders that change several parameters to output different patterns
   * Speed - changes the size of drawing step
-  * Drawing point - changes the position of the drawing point inside the moving circle.
+  * Drawing point - changes the position of the drawing point
   * Radius - changes the radius of the moving circle
-  * Line wight
+  * Line width
   * Line dash
-* Color Pickers - to change the canvas color and line color
+* Color Pickers - to change the canvas and line color
 * Switch - to show the mechanism that is generating the drawing

 ## Setup